yozlet/panorama/README.md

 * Some kind of thread/concurrency safety would be good - at present, it does Stupid Things With Globals
 * A billion other things

+Some of this work has started in the [not_laughable branch](https://github.com/yozlet/panorama/tree/not_laughable).

 ## A Very Poor Screenshot

 ![I did warn you.](http://yozlet.github.io/panorama/images/screenshots/screenie1.png)